asbjornenge/asbjornenge.github.com/wwc/json_schema.md

 		}
 	}

 You can validate your data using that schema.
-If it is valid, you can be sure the data is an object with a title property of type string.
+If it is valid, you can be sure this data is an object with a title property of type string.

 ### Specification

-The latest [IETF](http://www.ieft.org) draft is currently [v3](http://tools.ietf.org/html/draft-zyp-json-schema-03), but they have a v4 "*…being prepared for submission in early 2013*".
-This post will focus on **v4**.
+The latest [IETF](http://www.ieft.org) draft is currently [v3](http://tools.ietf.org/html/draft-zyp-json-schema-03), but they have a v4 "*…being prepared for submission in early 2013*". **This post will focus on v4**.

 ### Software

 There is a variety of [implementations](http://json-schema.org/implementations.html) available.
-Since I choose to focus on v4 and since I'm a webnerd, I'll be using the [tv4](https://github.com/geraintluff/tv4) validator for the examples.
+Since I choose to focus on v4 and since I'm a webnerd, **I'll be using the [tv4](https://github.com/geraintluff/tv4) validator for the examples**.

 ## Usage

 **NB!** This article is in no way a usage reference!!
 It's more a collection of the things I stubled across trying to figure out how this JSON-Schema thing works.
 Some important bits, and some of the things I found really useful.
-See the [further reading](#further) section for links to more possibilites and options.
+See the [further reading](#further) section for more possibilites and options.

 ### *type*

-Type defines the datatype required for the current object.
+Using "type" you can specify the datatype required for the current object.
 The value can be a string or an array.
 Available values are; **object, array, string, boolean, integer, number, null**.
 The following requires the data to be either an object or a string.

 	{
 		"type" : ["object","string"]